ItMeansBigMountain/Financial.Market.ML/ML-Pipeline-Notes/Model_Selection.md

 #### Special Features

 - ARIMA captures linear relationships
-- LSTM can capture long-term dependencies in data
+- LSTM can capture long-term dependencies

 #### How It Helps With SRE Metrics

-- Effective for predicting time-based metrics like traffic spikes, allowing for better resource allocation.
+- Effective for predicting time-based metrics like traffic spikes.

 ### Hidden Markov Models